MicrosoftDocs/power-platform/power-virtual-agents/dlp-example-3.md

 First, open your bot from the environment where the DLP policy is applied.

-If the policy is enforced, you'll see an error banner with a **Go to Authentication** button and a message advising you to contact an admin or configure authentication.
+If the policy is enforced, you'll see an error banner with a **Go to Authentication** button, and a message advising you to contact an admin or configure authentication.

 ![Screenshot of a chat bot in the Power Virtual Agents web app with a banner that indicates DLP policies are in effect  and that authentication must be configured.](media/admin-data-loss-prevention/image11.png)